 Nick Guggenbuehl is a social entrepreneur with an academic background aimed at the intersection of neuroscience and philosophy.
-He founded the Minnesota Stoics, co-founded The Stoic Fellowship, and is happiest when he’s in the cockpit of a kayak or in the midst of creating something, be it a new business, piece of music, or batch of home-brewed beer.
-Read more or contact him at https://nickguggen.com
+He founded the Minnesota Stoics, co-founded The Stoic Fellowship, and is happiest when he’s hiking amidst a forest of pines or in the act of creating something new, be it a business, piece of music, or batch of home-brewed beer.
+Read more or contact him at https://nickguggen.com.

 Co-Founder & Treasurer

 James Kostecka, F.C.S.P., is a mentor at the College of Stoic Philosophers as well as co-founder of the Redwood Stoa, Stoic Fellowship, and Intergalactic Stoic School.
 He is currently an active member of the Fremont Stoa, Regional Support Volunteer for West Coast, U.S.A., and a board member at The Stoic Fellowship.
 James's current projects include curriculum development at Intergalactic and supporting the Stoic Fellowship Pioneers Program.